abelardopardo/ontask_b/docs_src/Install/install_ontask.rst

 Configuration file (*conf* level)

   The configuration file contains a set of variable definitions that are fixed for the given platform.
-The values are written in a file and kept within the system file readable by the application (in the ``settings`` folder).
-This variables can store strings, booleans, basic lists and dictionaries.
+The values are written in a file readable by the application (in the ``settings`` folder).
+These variables can store strings, booleans, basic lists and dictionaries.

 Configuration script (*script* level)

-  This is a python file that is read first by Django during its start-up procedure.
+  This is a python file that is read by Django during its start-up procedure.
 The variables in this script can be defined using any python expression and may have arbitrarily complex expressions and operations (even function calls).

-OnTask processes the variables in these context in the following stages:
+OnTask processes the variables in these contexts in the following stages:

 1) The environment variables are loaded (if present)